networknext/next/cmd/next/README.md

 If no flags are provided, then the `--enabled`, `--quarantined`, and `--nodecommissioned` are set by default.
 You can also use a combination of them as well.
 Ex `--enabled` and `--quaratined` will show all relays that are either enabled or quaratined.

-To add a relay: `next relays add [filepath]`
+To add a relay: `next relay add [filepath]`

 Adds a relay to Firestore based on the given JSON file.
 You can also pipe in the JSON data (ex. `cat relay.json | next relays add`)
 To see an example relay JSON schema, use `next relays add example`

-To remove a relay: `next relays remove <name>`
+To remove a relay: `next relay remove <name>`

-Removes a relay with the given relay name from Firestore.
+This sets the relay's state to decommissioned, rather than actually removing it from Firestore.
+This is done to preserve entries for historial purposes.

+To edit a relay's values: `next relay edit <relay ID> [filepath]`

+Edits a relay's values directly based on the given JSON file.
+You can also pipe in the JSON data (ex. `cat relay.json | next relay edit <relay ID>`)
+To see an example JSON schema, use `next relay edit example`.
+Only include fields that should be changed and omit any that shouldn't.

 ## Route Shaders

-To get a route shader: `next routeshader <buyer ID>`
+To get a route shader: `next shader <buyer ID>`

 Gets a route shader for a given buyer ID.
 You can find a buyer's ID with `next buyers`.

-To set or update a route shader: `next routeshader set <buyer ID> [filepath]`
+To edit a route shader: `next shader edit <buyer ID> [filepath]`

-Sets a route shader in Firestore for a given buyer based on the given JSON file.
-You can also pipe in the JSON data (ex. `cat relay.json | next routeshader set <buyer ID>`)
+Edits a route shader's values for a given buyer based on the given JSON file.
+You can also pipe in the JSON data (ex. `cat routeshader.json | next shader set <buyer ID>`)
-To see an example route shader JSON schema, use `next routeshader set example`

-## Edit Buyer

-To edit a buyer's values: `next buyer edit <buyer ID> [filepath]`

-Edits a buyer's values directly based on the given JSON file.
-You can also pipe in the JSON data (ex. `cat buyer.json | next buyer edit <buyer ID>`)
-To see an example JSON schema, use `next buyer edit example`.
+To see an example route shader JSON schema, use `next shader edit example`.
 Only include fields that should be changed and omit any that shouldn't.

 ## SSH